jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

     Overview of the ESAP Architecture.
 Arrows show how data is transferred between components of the computer system.
     With this design, the address and data bus are not entirely separate.
 This overview does not show the control bus.

+* The design is simple to follow and understand, while still being Turing Complete
+* Further, it is straightforward to add to
+* It will also serve as the basis of going deeper in architecture complexity

+Time to start putting the comp together
+Start with the ALU portion
+Build from here